 One of the best ways to do this is via a preference center.
 Preference centers allow subscribers to tell you about themselves and make choices about the emails they’ll receive.

 La Creuset’s preference center, for example, asks subscribers for information that’s truly relevant to their email program.
-Not only can subscribers provide basic information like their name, birthday, and location, but they’re prompted to communicate their favorite color, preferred email frequency, and level of cooking expertise.
+Not only can subscribers provide basic information like their name, birth date, and location, but they’re prompted to communicate their favorite color, preferred email frequency, and level of cooking expertise.

-Automation can also be used to let customers know when they’ve reached certain milestones.
+Automated emails can also be used to let customers know when they’ve reached certain milestones.
 These emails help brands reiterate the value a consumer found in their service or product.

 Lyft relies heavily on personalization in their year-in-review emails to emphasize the special relationship between brand and consumer.
 The review includes an individual’s star rating, areas visited, and the total number of times they used their service.

-Sending campaigns outside of a subscriber’s time zone might mean they miss out on special deals or promotions, creating a poor subscriber experience.
+Sending emails outside of a subscriber’s time zone might also mean they miss out on special deals or promotions, creating a poor subscriber experience.
 Plus, deploying emails at a time when your audience isn’t likely to be active or online means your messages end up further down in the inbox, which may result in lower subscriber engagement.